In a perfect world new members join your organization and instantly understand your purpose and your value to them.

 - Create a Sweet Welcome Kit

-A gift of some sort, with a branded t-shirt and some other freebies with a personal welcome letter?
+A membership perk like a welcome gift (perhaps a branded t-shirt and some other freebies) with a personal welcome letter?
 Now that'll make a member feel good.

 - Introduce a Personal Point of Contact

 In a world where everything is moving digital, personal touches are now rare and valued.
 Introduce a single point of contact for the new members, an actual, live person.

 Then, run most organizational communication through this member success advocate - it's their number the member calls with questions, and their email address member communications are sent out from.

 55% of association members felt a connection with their professional organization, despite overall satisfaction rates of 84% (Community Brands)

 - State an Agreement